andyg7/EncodingLib/README.md

 - Add some unit tests along with an automated testing suite.
 - Improve the pretty print functionality. e.g. make it prettier, add addresses like xxd does
 - Get the decoders to understand the pretty print functionality.
+- Improve the Makfile so the binaries and/or object files get put somewhere nicer

 ### FAQ
 - Should I use this app for encoding/decoding my files?
 Probably not.
 There are already libraries that will do this for you.